moorl/MoorlDocs/docs-source/plugin/MoorlFormsClassic/index.en.md

+---
+description: This add-on for Form Builder 2 provides new features.
+Repeater elements, send copy to customer, dynamic forms, newsletter subscription and much more.
+tags:
+- Repeater elements
+- Send copy to customer
+- Dynamic forms
+- Newsletter subscription
+---

 # Form Builder 2 | Classic Add-On

-With this add-on for [Form Builder 2](../MoorlForms/index.md), you have new new possibilities at your disposal.
+With this add-on for [Form Builder 2](../MoorlForms/index.md), you have new possibilities at your disposal.

 !!! note "Note for all customers who already own the Form Builder"